OpenEvalProject/evals/manuscripts/elife-39979/v1/manuscript.md

 ## Abstract

-10.7554/eLife.39979.001 TOPBP1 and its fission yeast homologue Rad4, are critical players in a range of DNA replication, repair and damage signalling processes.
+TOPBP1 and its fission yeast homologue Rad4, are critical players in a range of DNA replication, repair and damage signalling processes.
 They are composed of multiple BRCT domains, some of which bind phosphorylated motifs in other proteins.
 They thus act as multi-point adaptors bringing proteins together into functional combinations, dependent on post-translational modifications downstream of cell cycle and DNA damage signals.
 We have now structurally and/or biochemically characterised a sufficient number of high-affinity complexes for the conserved N-terminal region of TOPBP1 and Rad4 with diverse phospho-ligands, including human RAD9 and Treslin, and Schizosaccharomyces pombe Crb2 and Sld3, to define the determinants of BRCT domain specificity.
 We use this to identify and characterise previously unknown phosphorylation-dependent TOPBP1/Rad4-binding motifs in human RHNO1 and the fission yeast homologue of MDC1, Mdb1.
-These results provide important insights into how multiple BRCT domains within TOPBP1/Rad4 achieve selective and combinatorial binding of their multiple partner proteins.
-Editorial note: This article has been through an editorial process in which the authors decide how to respond to the issues raised during peer review.
-The Reviewing Editor's assessment is that all the issues have been addressed (see decision letter ).
+These results provide important insights into how multiple BRCT domains within TOPBP1/Rad4 achieve selective and combinatorial binding of their multiple partner proteins.Editorial note: This article has been through an editorial process in which the authors decide how to respond to the issues raised during peer review.
+The Reviewing Editor's assessment is that all the issues have been addressed (see decision letter).

 ## Introduction